 - complete the declaration of compliance and keep records.

-More information on Pensions – Automatic Enrolment can be found in the factsheet.
+In addition, more information on Pensions – Automatic Enrolment can be found in the factsheet.

 How we can help

-The operation of PAYE can be a difficult and time consuming procedure for those in business.
+In conclusion, the operation of PAYE can be a difficult and time consuming procedure for those in business.
 We will be happy to show you how to operate PAYE correctly, offer ongoing advice on particular issues, or to carry out your payroll for you so please do contact us.